-Hikers today could easily miss what was once an impressive military stronghold overlooking the entrance to Golden Gate, but where a few fortifications now stand obscured by trees, Fort Miley once covered 54 acres with an unobstructed view of the sea.
+Hikers today could easily miss what was once an impressive military stronghold overlooking the entrance to the Golden Gate, but where a few fortifications now stand obscured by trees, Fort Miley once covered 54 acres with an unobstructed view of the sea.

-Before the Army could build on this strategically located corner of the city however, it first had to requisition the land from its current owners: an enormous cemetery dating to the Gold Rush that covered the entirety of the northwestern corner of the city.
+Before the Army could build on this strategically located corner of the city, however, it first had to requisition the land from its current owners: an enormous cemetery dating to the Gold Rush that covered the entirety of the northwestern corner of the city.

 In 1900 the fort was officially renamed Fort Miley after Lieutenant Colonel John D. Miley, who had served in San Francisco and oversaw the installation of the original guns, and who had died in the Philippines the prior year.

-Most of what was once the fort and related military buildings were removed in the 1930s to make way for the enormous Veterans Administration Hospital, however due to the outbreak of WWII the guns of Fort Miley were not removed until the mid 1940s.
+Most of what was once the fort and related military buildings were removed in the 1930s to make way for the enormous Veterans Administration Hospital.
+However, due to the outbreak of WWII the guns of Fort Miley were not removed until the mid 1940s.